Yuhao-Wan/stochastic-discount-factor/README.md

 The time varying discount, or myopic schedule, is a practical method to weigh earlier experience less during the myopic fraction training period.
 The experiment results demonstrate that the simple myopia scheme is a robust and effective way to improve performance for DRL algorithms.

-To see more details, feel free to checkout this [blogpost](https://yuhao-wan.github.io/blog/exploring-gamma/).
+To see more details, feel free to checkout this [demo video](https://youtu.be/4u218xVkjmQ?t=1049).

 This work (and this repo) is ongoing.
 Stay tuned for more principled way to adjust discount factor throughout training.